-- To liaise with House Assistants and Health Centre before the trip with regard to controlled drugs. - Responsible for the first aid bag.
+- To liaise with House Assistants and Health Centre as soon as possible after consent is received regarding controlled drugs, any regular medication that might need to be ordered in advance, and the potential requirements for vaccinations. - Responsible for the first aid bag.
 This should be taken on visits as appropriate. - To liaise with the Health Centre Nurse before the trip to ensure if any specific information or equipment/first aid kit is needed for the planned trip. - To administer basic first aid, though the person responsible must be careful to avoid administering medical treatment beyond their training, skill and knowledge.